 There are a couple of reasons to think that last post’s conclusion is a little too optimistic.

-First, in this post, we dive briefly into the qualified business list – you can download the January 2020 pdf from this link.
+First, in this post, we dive briefly into the qualified business list – you can download the list from the SC Secretary of State website.

 There are plenty of software development, R&D, IT services, and medical devices companies – all the types of companies the credit was intended to encourage.
 Companies with relatively modest capital needs, high potential for job creation and higher salaries, companies that will succeed through innovation.

 But you might notice a few companies that aren’t obviously those kinds of companies.
-Several traditional manufacturing companies, multiple breweries, a nursing care facility, several “wholesalers” that cover a wide range of things… These companies are all valuable and important, but they aren’t really what the credit was supposed to be fostering.
+Several traditional manufacturing companies, multiple breweries, a nursing care facility, and others that cover a wide range of things… These companies are all valuable and important, but they aren’t really what the credit was supposed to be fostering.